ionos-cloud/ionosctl/docs/README.md

 Note: When using `TAB` in autocompletion, on `--cols` option on a specific resource, the available columns for that resource will be displayed.

+* Use the `--no-headers` option

+To skip printing the column headers in output format `text`.

 * Use the `--verbose` option

 You will see step-by-step process when running a command.